This page is from APP, the official source of professional practice for policing.

 Victim holding audit area

-The VHAA is often a temporary structure where deceased persons and human remains retrieved from the scene of a major incident can be initially taken.
+The victim holding audit area (VHAA) is often a temporary structure where deceased persons and human remains retrieved from the scene of a major incident can be initially taken.
 They can then be transferred to a designated mortuary.

 A VHAA is usually established and located just outside the inner cordon.
 Where there are multiple scenes, or the scene covers an extensive area, more than one VHAA may be established.
 In maritime incidents, a VHAA could be established at each of the seaports or airports where deceased people and human remains will be taken following retrieval from the scene.

-Responders should be advised of the VHAA and the circumstances under which deceased persons or human remains should be taken there.
+Responders should be advised of the establishment of the VHAA and the circumstances under which deceased persons or human remains should be taken there.

 Restricting access